 A UK Perspective

-I grew up in the South West of England.
-Red squirrels used to be the native species there.
-Unfortunately they were killed off by the parapox virus, which was carried by Eastern Grey squirrels that were introduced from North America in the 19th century.
-I didn't see a red squirrel until my 30's and didn't befriend one until my 40's, so saw them as a rare and rather magical creature for most of my life.
+I grew up in England where red squirrels used to be the native species.
+Unfortunately they were killed off by the parapox virus, which came with the Eastern Grey squirrels, introduced from North America in the 19th century.
+I didn't see a red squirrel until my 30's and didn't get close to one until my 40's, so saw them as a rare and rather magical creature for most of my life.

 My first encounter with a grey squirrel, taken in the midlands (2002)

-I took the above image just after buying my first digital SLR.
-Although a small fraction of red squirrels can still be found in remote areas; For most people in England & Wales, this is what a squirrel looks like.
+The above image was taken when I bought my first digital SLR (Fuji S2 Pro).
+Although a small fraction of red squirrels can still be found on remote islands, or far up north; For most people in England & Wales, this is what a squirrel looks like.
 A larger, mostly grey, fluffy-tailed rodent, with a brown head and cream underbelly.
-On the plus side; They're usually more friendly.
+On the plus side; They're usually more friendly, especially in cities.

 After moving to Sweden a few years ago I became more interested in wildlife.
 There is a lot of nature here and many animals just seem more chilled out here.
 Blue tits (Blåmes) come into my bedroom window while I'm working (see here) for example.
 Although I struggled for a long time to get close to Swedish squirrels, I eventually found a couple friendly batches.
 I started this page to document my observations and experiences of interacting with these adorable fluffy critters.

 Both grey and red squirrels are tree dwelling rodents that do not hibernate.
 Although incompatible, they share a lot of visual & behavioural characteristics.
 Other than the colour and dimensions (greys being up to double the size), the most noticeable visual differences between them is their ears... well, most of the time.